-Our groups investigate the molecular mechanisms that underlie cell death in neurodegeneration and neuroinflammation and assess novel strategies for neuroprotection.
+Our group investigate the molecular mechanisms that underlie cell death in neurodegeneration and neuroinflammation and assess novel strategies for neuroprotection.
 Erythropoietin, Lithium and anti-oxidant molecules (Sulforaphane, Resveratrol, Melatonin) will be used future research.
 We will also search anti-inflammatory effects of these molecules.
 In a currently funded project, we are looking the resveratrol effect on inflammasome activation in microglial cells.
 Inflammasome activation is one of the immune responses in innate immunity and it differs from classical immune responses.
 Both membrane-bound and cytosolic receptors contribute to this process.
 Besides microbes or microbial molecules, it has been known that metabolic stress products (uric acid crystals, ATP, etc.) and exogenous agents such as asbestos, silica can also trigger inflammasome activation.
 Inflammasome activation leads to activation of caspase-1, interleukin -1β (IL-1β) and interleukin -18 (IL-18) cytokine release from cells and inflammasome activation may also lead to pyroptotic cell death in the cell.
 For this reason, inflammasome activation should be prevented under such conditions.
 Alzheimer’s disease (AD) represents the most common form of dementia.
 According to World Health Organization (WHO)’s report in 2012, more than 35 million individuals are affected by AD.
 Currently, there is no cure or any method that would prevent disease progression.
 The definitive diagnosis of AD can be made only in the postmortem period by examining the brain tissue during a biopsy.
 Screening of AD patients remains an expensive approach, and it is crucial that ongoing research in this field is focused on developing inexpensive and reliable methods towards early diagnosis of AD.
 We especially are searching miRNAs expression profile as a biomarker.
 MicroRNAs (miRNAs) are small, non-coding RNA molecules, which regulate various metabolic activities.
 Circulating miRNAs are promising candidates for blood-based biomarkers, given their high stability in circulation, tissue- and/or cell-specific expression and ease of miRNA analysis with existing methods (e.g. real-time PCR).
 Circulating serum miRNAs would be a good choice as biomarkers for neurological and psychiatric disorders.
 We are preparing a research proposal for miRNA expression profile as a biomarker in Alzheimer’s disease.

 Alzheimer’s Disease (AD) and Parkinson’s disease are the most common neurodegenerative diseases.
 Definitive diagnosis can only be established by pathological evaluation in post-mortem period.
 Therefore, there is a biomarker need for both definitive diagnosis and development of clinical observation.
 In recent studies, we developed standard operating procedures (SOPs) for pre-analytical and analytical procedures.
 We analyzed the performance of one recently released human-specific enzyme-linked immunosorbent assay (ELISA) for the quantification of alpha-synuclein in CSF. miRNAs have a major role in the biological and pathological process of the central nervous system.
 Apart from biomarker studies, we showed novel effects of two neuroprotective molecules.
 MicroRNA-451 and 888-5p mediate neuroprotective effects of Erythropoietin and neuroprotective effects of Lithium depends on miR-34a inhibition.
 In next future, miRNAs expression alternation could be a new therapeutic strategy for neurodegenerative disorders.

 Tufekci KU, Vurgun U, Yigitaslan O, Keskinoglu P, Yaka E, Kutluk K, Genc S. Follow-up Analysis of Serum TNF-Related Apoptosis-Inducing Ligand Protein and mRNA Expression in Peripheral Blood Mononuclear Cells from Patients with Ischemic Stroke.
 Front Neurol.
 2018 March ; 9 : 102. doi:10.3389/fneur.2018.00102.

 Ercan I, Tufekci KU, Karaca E, Genc S, Genc K. Peptide Derivatives of Erythropoietin in the Treatment of Neuroinflammation and Neurodegeneration.
 Advances in Protein Chemistry and Structural Biology.
 2018 February ; 112 : 309-357. doi:10.1016/bs.apcsb.2018.01.007.

 Genc B, Bozan HR, Genc S, Genc K..
 Stem Cell Therapy for Multiple Sclerosis.
 Adv Exp Med Biol.
-2018 July. doi:10.1007/5584_2018_247.
+2018 July : 145-175. doi:10.1007/5584_2018_247.

 Eren E, Tufekci KU, Isci KB, Tastan B, Genc K, Genc S..
 Sulforaphane Inhibits Lipopolysaccharide-Induced Inflammation, Cytotoxicity, Oxidative Stress, and miR-155 Expression and Switches to Mox Phenotype through Activating Extracellular Signal-Regulated Kinase 1/2-Nuclear Factor Erythroid 2-Related Factor 2/Antioxidant Response Element Pathway in Murine Microglial Cells.
 Front Immunol.
 2018 January ; 9 : 36. doi:10.3389/fimmu.2018.00036.

 Alural B, Ayyildiz ZO, Tufekci KU, Genc S, Genc K. Erythropoietin Promotes Glioblastoma via miR-451 Suppression.
 Vitam Horm.
 2017 ; 105 : 249-271. doi:10.1016/bs.vh.2017.03.002.

-van Waalwijk van Doorn LJ, Gispert JD, Kuiperij HB, Claassen JA, Arighi A, Baldeiras I, Blennow K, Bozzali M, Castelo-Branco M, Cavedo E, Emek-Savaş DD, Eren E, Eusebi P, Farotti L, Fenoglio C, Ormaechea JF, Freund-Levi Y, Frisoni GB, Galimberti D, Genc S, Greco V, Hampel H, Herukka SK, Liu Y, Lladó A, Lleó A, Nobili FM, Oguz KK, Parnetti L, Pereira J, Picco A, Pikkarainen M, de Oliveira CR, Saka E, Salvadori N, Sanchez-Valle R, Santana I, Scarpini E, Scheltens P, Soininen H, Tarducci R, Teunissen C, Tsolaki M, Urbani A, Vilaplana E, Visser PJ, Wallin AK, Yener G, Molinuevo JL, Meulenbroek O, Verbeek MM.
+van Waalwijk van Doorn LJ, Gispert JD, Kuiperij HB, Claassen JA, Arighi A, Baldeiras I, Blennow K, Bozzali M, Castelo-Branco M, Cavedo E, Emek-Savaş ....
 Improved Cerebrospinal Fluid-Based Discrimination between Alzheimer’s Disease Patients and Controls after Correction for Ventricular Volumes.
 J Alzheimers Dis.
 2017 January ; 56 (2) : 543-555. doi:10.3233/JAD-160668.